Yet another import fixing tool

 The script can run without any configuration, options are as follows:

-$ zimports --help usage: zimports [-h] [-m APPLICATION_IMPORT_NAMES] [-p APPLICATION_PACKAGE_NAMES] [--style STYLE] [-k] [--heuristic-unused HEURISTIC_UNUSED] [--statsonly] [-e] [--diff] [--stdout] filename [filename ...] positional arguments: filename Python filename(s) or directories optional arguments: -h, --help show this help message and exit -m APPLICATION_IMPORT_NAMES, --application-import-names APPLICATION_IMPORT_NAMES comma separated list of names that should be considered local to the application. reads from [flake8] application-import-names by default. -p APPLICATION_PACKAGE_NAMES, --application-package-names APPLICATION_PACKAGE_NAMES comma separated list of names that should be considered local to the organization. reads from [flake8] application-package-names by default. --style STYLE import order styling, reads from [flake8] import- order-style by default, or defaults to 'google' --multi-imports If set, multiple imports can exist on one line -k, --keep-unused keep unused imports even though detected as unused --heuristic-unused HEURISTIC_UNUSED Remove unused imports only if number of imports is less than <HEURISTIC_UNUSED> percent of the total lines of code --statsonly don't write or display anything except the file stats -e, --expand-stars Expand star imports into the names in the actual module, which can then have unused names removed.
+$ zimports --help usage: zimports [-h] [-m APPLICATION_IMPORT_NAMES] [-p APPLICATION_PACKAGE_NAMES] [--style STYLE] [--multi-imports] [-k] [-kt] [--heuristic-unused HEURISTIC_UNUSED] [--statsonly] [-e] [--diff] [--stdout] filename [filename ...] positional arguments: filename Python filename(s) or directories optional arguments: -h, --help show this help message and exit -m APPLICATION_IMPORT_NAMES, --application-import-names APPLICATION_IMPORT_NAMES comma separated list of names that should be considered local to the application. reads from [flake8] application-import-names by default. -p APPLICATION_PACKAGE_NAMES, --application-package-names APPLICATION_PACKAGE_NAMES comma separated list of names that should be considered local to the organization. reads from [flake8] application-package-names by default. --style STYLE import order styling, reads from [flake8] import- order-style by default, or defaults to 'google' --multi-imports If set, multiple imports can exist on one line -k, --keep-unused keep unused imports even though detected as unused.
+Implies keep-unused-type-checking -kt, --keep-unused-type-checking keep unused imports even though detected as unused in type checking blocks. zimports does not detect type usage in comments or when used as string --heuristic-unused HEURISTIC_UNUSED Remove unused imports only if number of imports is less than <HEURISTIC_UNUSED> percent of the total lines of code.
+Ignored in type checking blocks --statsonly don't write or display anything except the file stats -e, --expand-stars Expand star imports into the names in the actual module, which can then have unused names removed.
 Requires modules can be imported --diff don't modify files, just dump out diffs --stdout dump file output to stdout

 # setup.cfg [flake8] enable-extensions = G ignore = A003, E203,E305,E711,E712,E721,E722,E741, F841, N801,N802,N806, W503,W504 import-order-style = google application-import-names = sqlalchemy,test # pyproject.toml, integrated with black [tool.black] line-length = 79 target-version = ['py37'] [tool.zimports] black-line-length = 79 keep-unused-type-checking = true # other options: # multi-imports = true # keep-unused = true